Anarchist Foundations Overview:

 Anarcha-Feminism/Anarcha-Queer

-• Anarcha-Feminism & Anarcha-Queer are two interconnected movements built on the political framework of anarchism with a focus on feminist revolutionization of society.
+• Anarcha-Feminism & Anarcha-Queer are two interconnected liberation movements built on the political framework of anarchism with a focus on patriarchal oppression woman and queer people, advocating for intersectionality and feminist revolutionization of society.

-• They emphasize challenging and eliminating all forms of oppression related to gender, sexuality, and relationships, along with any hierarchical power structures, including the complete abolition of patriarchy.
+• They emphasize challenging and eliminating all forms of oppression related to gender, sexuality, and relationships, along with any hierarchical power structures, including the complete abolition of heteropatriarchy.
+Heteropatriarchy is seen as a core part of authoritarian hierarchical social structures, perpetuating domination and exploitation thruout society.

-• They emphasize full reproductive autonomy and the unrestricted right to make decisions about one’s own body.
+• Challenges all heteropatriarchal norms and promotes defiance against these imposed standards & its claim over reproductive autonomy, emphasizing the unrestricted right to make decisions about one’s own body.

-• Distinction from the original women's and queer movement, as these only fought for equality for women and queer people in oppressive systems like capitalist system.
+• Distinction from the original women's and queer movement, as these only fought for equality for women and queer people in oppressive systems like capitalism.
+And rejects approaches like promoting women into oppressive hierarchical roles, as this would not solve problem.

 • Theory on intersectionality in anarchism can be found in the Anarcha-Feminist text "Insurrections at the Intersections".
-While a lot of the more specific concepts for Anarcha-Queer can be found in "Queer Social Anarchism" and "Queers with Guns" by Elisha Williams.
+While a lot of the more specific concepts for Anarcha-Queer can be found in "Queer Social Anarchism" by Elisha Williams.

 Eco-Anarchism

-• Eco-anarchism, also known as "Green Anarchism" emphasizes ecology and environmental issues in the contex of an anarchist analysis.
+• Eco-anarchism, also known as "Green Anarchism" emphasizes ecology and environmental issues grounded in an anarchist analysis, connecting environmental issues with the the larger anarchist struggle.

-• Recognizes that the root cause of environmental degradation lies in hierarchical systems and social hierarchies.
+• Eco-anarchism varies based on ecological philosophy but is fundamentally rooted in anarchist principles recognizing that the root cause of environmental degradation lies in hierarchical systems and/or social hierarchies.

-• Challenges the dominant culture of consumerism and overconsumption.
+• Challenges the dominant culture of consumerism and overconsumption rooted in capitalism.

 • Strong presence in Degrowth-movements since it questions the growth-based economic system and advocates for simpler, more sustainable lifestyles that prioritize well-being over material accumulation.

-• An popular conception of Social Ecology in the movement comes from Murray Bookchin and can be found in "The Ecology of Freedom."
+• A popular conception of Social Ecology in the movement comes from Murray Bookchin and can be found in "The Ecology of Freedom."

 Anarcho-Mutualism

-• Anarcho-Mutualism differs more strongly from anarcho-communism, mainly since its open to any form of mutual exchange including social markets and is primarily associated with Pierre-Joseph Proudhon.
+• Anarcho-Mutualism differs mainly from Anarcho-Communism in that its open to any form of mutual exchange, including social markets and is primarily associated with Pierre-Joseph Proudhon.

 • Believes that for voluntary exchange in a market like system the worker ownership of the means of production is necessary.